MariaDB/MySQL (database service)

 "host_mapped": false

-environment variable information in a .environment
+}Example on how to gather PLATFORM_RELATIONSHIPS environment variable information in a .environment file:

 # Decode the built-in credentials object variable.

-export RELATIONSHIPS_JSON=$(echo $PLATFORM_RELATIONSHIPS | base64 --decode)
+export RELATIONSHIPS_JSON="$(echo "$PLATFORM_RELATIONSHIPS" | base64 --decode)"

 # Set environment variables for individual credentials.

-export APP_DATABASE_HOST=$(echo $PLATFORM_RELATIONSHIPS | base64 --decode | jq -r ".mariadb[0].host")
+export APP_DATABASE_HOST="$(echo "$PLATFORM_RELATIONSHIPS" | base64 --decode | jq -r ".mariadb[0].host")" Oracle MySQL reference

 Note that the information about the relationship can change when an app is redeployed or restarted or the relationship is changed.
 So your apps should only rely on the service environment variables directly rather than hard coding any values.